[% total_qty %][%% basket.cost_subtotal|multi_currency %%] [%% 0|multi_currency %%]

 In order to know children as individuals and give them the individual attention they require, we believe that class sizes should be small.
 In L1 and L2, numbers are capped at 20.
 As the children progress through the junior years class sizes may increase, whilst still maintaining high quality education tailored to the needs of each individual.

 We believe that a school is built on people.
-We are fortunate to have a very dedicated team of class teachers, who provide the main focus for each child.
-In addition, the Junior School staff includes a specialist ICT teacher, a Principal teacher, two Deputy Heads and a Head of Junior School, all of whom are part of the teaching complement.
+We are fortunate to have a very dedicated team of class teachers, who provide the main focus for each child, and a Principal teacher, two Deputy Heads and a Head of Junior School, all of whom are part of the teaching complement.
+In addition, our Senior School specialist teachers take many of our Junior years for ICT, drama, PE, music, modern languages, health and food technology and art.
 There are also four Classroom Assistants who give very valuable support in classrooms, organising and supervising practical activities or giving extra individual support to children who are experiencing difficulties.

 The Junior School is housed in the Margaret Harris building, a beautiful structure dating from the late 19th Century.
 The traditional exterior belies modern facilities, with classrooms equipped with the likes of interactive whiteboards.